mesosphere/kudo-spark-operator/README.md

 create a new GH release draft with the package attached to it.

 - Verify the new release (draft) is created and operator package attached as a release asset
-- Add the release notes and create publish the release
+- Add the release notes and publish the release

 # Installing and using Spark Operator